apnadkarni/blt/doc/tabset.rst

 *pathName* **see** *tabName*
   Scrolls the tabset so that *tabName* is visible in the widget's window.

+*pathName* **select** *tabName*
+  Selects *tabName* in the widget.
+The tab is drawn in its selected colors, its folder is raised and displayed, and its TCL command is invoked (see the **-selectcommand** option).  *TabName* may be a name, index, or tag, but may not represent more than one tab.

 *pathName* **size**
   Returns the number of tabs in the tabset.

+*pathName* **style cget** *styleName* *option*
+  Returns the current value of the style configuration option given by *option* for *styleName*.  *StyleName* is the name of a style created by the **style create** operaton.  *Option* may be any option described below for the **style configure** operation.

+*pathName* **style configure** *styleName* ?\ *option* *value* ... ?
+  Queries or modifies the configuration options for the style *styleName*.
+  *StyleName* is the name of a style created by the **style create** operaton.
+If no *option* argument is specified, this command returns a list describing all the available options for *pathName* (see **Tk_ConfigureInfo** for information on the format of this list).
+If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified).
+  If one or more *option-value* pairs are specified, then this command modifies the given style option(s) to have the given value(s); in this case the command returns an empty string.  *Option* and *value* are described below.

+  **-activebackground** *bgName*
+    Sets the default active background color.
+A tab is active when the mouse is positioned over it or set by the **activate** operation.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "skyblue4".

+  **-activeforeground** *colorName*
+    Sets the default active foreground color for tabs.
+A tab is active when the mouse is positioned over it or set by the **activate** operation.
+The default is "white".

+  **-activeperforationbackground** *bgName*
+    Sets the default active background color for perforations.
+A perforation is active when the mouse is positioned over the perforation on the selected tab or by setting the **perforation activate** operation.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey90".

+  **-activeperforationforeground** *colorName*
+    Sets the default active foreground color for perforations.
+A perforation is active when the mouse is positioned over the perforation on the selected tab or by setting the **perforation activate** operation.
+The default is "grey40".

+  **-background** *bgName*
+    Sets the default background color of the tab and folder.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey85".

+  **-font** *fontName*
+    Sets the default font for the text in tab labels.
+The default is "Arial 9".

+  **-foreground** *colorName*
+    Specifies the color of the text in the tabs.
+The default is "black".

+  **-perforationbackground** *bgName*
+    Sets the background color for perforations. *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey85".

+  **-perforationforeground** *colorName*
+    Sets the color for dotted line for perforations.
+The default is "grey30".

+  **-selectbackground** *bgName*
+    Sets the color to display for background of the selected tab and folder.
+    *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey85".

+  **-selectforeground** *colorName*
+    Sets the color of the selected tab's text label.
+The default value is "black".

+  **-stipple** *bitmapName*
+    Specifies a stipple pattern to use for the background of the folder when the window is torn off.  *BitmapName* specifies a bitmap to use as the stipple pattern.
+The default is "BLT".

+*pathName* **style create** *styleName* ?\ *option* *value* ... ?
+  Creates a new style named *styleName*.
+By default all tabs use the same set of global style (called "default").
+The style specifies the tab's appearance: color, font, etc.  Styles contain sets of configuration options that you can apply to tabs (using the its **-style** option) to change their appearance.
+More than one tab can use the same style. *StyleName* can not already exist.
+If one or more *option*-*value* pairs are specified, they specify options valid for the **style configure** operation.
+The name of the style is returned.

+*pathName* **style delete** ? *styleName* ... ?
+  Deletes one or more styles.  *StyleName* is the name of a style created by the **style create** operaton.
+Styles are reference counted.
+The resources used by *styleName* are not freed until no item is using it.

+*pathName* **style exists** *styleName*
+  Indicates if the style *styleName* exists in the widget.
+Returns "1" if it exists, "0" otherwise.

+*pathName* **style names** ?\ *pattern* ... ?
+  Returns the names of all the styles in the widget.
+If one or more *pattern* arguments are provided, then the names of any style matching *pattern* will be returned. *Pattern* is a **glob**\-style pattern.
+  Matching is done in a fashion similar to that used by the TCL **glob** command.

 *pathName* **tab cget** *tabName* *option*
   Returns the current value of the configuration option given by *option*